-In psychology, sociology, and human service areas, Maslow’s Hierarchy of Needs is discussed at great length.
+In psychology, sociology, and human services, Maslow’s Hierarchy of Needs is discussed at great length.
 In the Hierarchy, an individual’s basic life needs—such as food and shelter—have to be met in order for the person to advance to more sophisticated needs.
 As each need of the pyramid is met, the person advances up the pyramid in hopes of reaching the top level of self-actualization, or personal growth and fulfillment.

 Just as individuals look to become more, organizations strive to be more.
 They seek ways to raise more dollars, foster more volunteers, and serve more people.